BedTime2022/Macropad/README.md

 - 3D Printed Case – Bottom	Custom enclosure piece	1	~$10

-        is price is about $45 Dollars.
+        The total price is about $45 Dollars.

 # CHALLENGES
 I am absolutly new to circuit design and 3d modeling